infobip/mobile-messaging-sdk-ios/README.md

     Please note that it is not very secure to keep your API key (Application Code is an API key in fact) hardcoded so if the security is a crucial aspect, consider obfuscating the Application Code string (we can recommend <a href="https://github.com/UrbanApps/UAObfuscatedString" target="_blank">UAObfuscatedString</a> for string obfuscation).

-6. Override method `application:didRegisterForRemoteNotificationsWithDeviceToken:` in order to inform Infobip about the new device registered:
+6. Add one line of code `MobileMessaging.didRegisterForRemoteNotificationsWithDeviceToken(deviceToken)` to your AppDelegate method `application:didRegisterForRemoteNotificationsWithDeviceToken:` in order to inform Infobip about the new device registered:

     ```swift
     // Swift
     func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {
         MobileMessaging.didRegisterForRemoteNotificationsWithDeviceToken(deviceToken)

+        // other push vendors might have their code here and handle a Device Token as well
     }
     ```